Private Market Alternatives for eligible investors

 Qualified Purchaser

-An individual who alone or with a spousal equivalent, owns at least $5,000,000 in investments.
+An individual who owns at least $5,000,000 in investments individually or held jointly with a spouse.

 Liquidity refers to how easily you can sell an investment.
 Alternative investments offer a range of liquidity, where your ability to sell or redeem an investment can be limited.
 Private alternatives are often accessed via illiquid or intermittently liquid vehicles, which may limit access to your investment, but can also offer the potential for higher returns.
 It is important for you to understand these key concepts as you consider each individual investment opportunity.